-Involuntary Conversion Income If the salvage income is larger than the basis, the income is considered an "involuntary conversion."
+Involuntary Conversion Income The salvage income from a casualty loss may be considered an 'involuntary conversion.'
 This income is considered capital gains and may be taxable.
-But if the salvage income is reinvested within 2 years into reforestation or the purchase of new timberland, the taxes owed are deferred until the new timber is sold.
+But if the salvage income is reinvested within two years into reforestation or the purchase of new timberland, the taxes owed are deferred until the new timber is sold.

-EXAMPLE 3: You own 20 acres of natural regenerated pines, which had no basis.
-You were able to get the timber sold and got \$2000 in salvage value.
+EXAMPLE 2: You own 20 acres of natural regenerated pines, which had no basis.
+You were able to sell the timber, receiving \$2000 in salvage value.
 The casualty loss would be the basis (\$0).
-The timber salvage would be considered a \$2,000 involuntary conversion capital gain.
-If you use that \$2000 to site prepare and replant your trees, you will pay no taxes and the basis of the new stand will stay at \$0.
+The timber salvage would be considered a \$2000 capital gain.
+If you elect involuntary conversion and use that \$2000 to site prepare and replant your trees, you will pay no taxes and the basis of the new stand will stay at \$0.
 If you spend more than \$2000 to replant, the basis will be the total cost less \$2000.
 If you spend less than \$2000, you will owe capital gains tax on the difference.

 Document the Casualty Regardless of the use or intent for owning the property, it is necessary to document or show the type of casualty and when it occurred, and that you owned the property at the time of the damage.
-Photography is a very good way to document losses, and "before and after" shots are especially useful in assisting appraisers with determination of fair market values.
+Photography is a very good way to document losses, and 'before and after' shots are especially useful in assisting appraisers with determination of fair market values.
 Keep newspaper clippings showing the existence of the disaster.